top of page

 You should maybe, think about trying to stop using weasel words – what an awful sentence!
 "Weasel words" are wishy-washy words that take the impact and meaning out of a sentence (see underlined).
 With a word like "maybe", a brand can make a claim but not commit to it.

+The trouble is that customers see right through it.
 Commit to your messaging.
 If you can save people money – say so!
 Use words like "expect" or "promise" to add weight to your adverts - they put your skin in the game.

 Here's an example: